meltingcore/bg/food-court/Rules.md

 ## Notes And Clarifications

 - Once their deck is empty, a player shuffles their discard pile to form a new draw pile.
-This happens even during the **shop** phase because at all times a player must be able to draw up to a hand of 8 cards!
+This happens even when drawing because at all times a player must be able to draw up to a hand of 8 cards!